Travelgate/documentation/kb/apps/monitoring-apps/logging/logging-retrieve-and-download-logs-at-tgx.md

 1. Then, select the connection(s) and adjust the filters:
 	- Time range (UTC)
 	- Operation type: Book, Quote, Cancel, Search, Other.
-	- Status/Error code: list of errors
+	- Status/Error code: list of errors.
 1. Click on **Search**
 	![new_logging_1](https://storage.travelgate.com/kbase/new_logging_1.jpg)